kahramankostas/IoTDevIDv2/README.md

 # IoTDevID: A Behavior-Based Device Identification Method for the IoT

 # Overview
-In this repository you will find a Python implementation of IoTDevID; A Behavior-Based Device Identification Method for the IoT.
+In this repository you will find a Python implementation of the methods in the paper IoTDevID: A Behavior-Based Device Identification Method for the IoT.

 -paper citation-